 Spatial expansions and travelling waves of rabies in vampire bats Proceedings of the Royal Society B (2016)

 Outbreaks of lethal viruses in humans including Ebola, Nipah, and SARS have directed global attention to bats as among the most important and least understood viral reservoirs.
 Impacts of bat-associated zoonoses are currently mitigated reactively, by treating “spillover hosts” (humans and domestic animals) after viruses emerge.
 However, this approach indefinitely prolongs the risk of spillover and epidemic spread, allowing enormous health and economic costs to accumulate.
-Alternatively, vaccinating reservoir hosts can reduce spillover and eliminate the source of infection but operational challenges to scalability currently limit practical feasibility in bats.
-Vaccines that autonomously spread from vaccinated to susceptible hosts are a potentially game-changing solution.
-Using vampire bat rabies, we are exploring two candidate strategies using recombinant virally-vectored vaccines: transferrable vaccines which use a Raccoonpox vector that spreads only from treated bats and transmissible vaccines that will use a recombinant betaherpesvirus to spread infectiously over multiple generations.
+Alternatively, vaccinating reservoir hosts can reduce spillover by eliminating the source of infection but operational challenges to scalability currently limit practical feasibility in most wildlife, including bats.
+Vaccines that autonomously spread from vaccinated to susceptible hosts (self-disseminating vaccines) are a potentially game-changing solution.
+Using vampire bat rabies, we are exploring two candidate strategies using recombinant virally-vectored vaccines: transferable vaccines which use a Raccoonpox vector that spreads only from treated bats and transmissible vaccines that will use a recombinant betaherpesvirus to spread infectiously over multiple generations.
 We seek to appraise a new reservoir-targeted vaccination paradigm that could bring elimination of bat viruses into sight for the first time.

 Epidemiology and biology of a herpesvirus in rabies endemic vampire bat populations.
 Nature Communications (2020)